linkedin/cruise-control/docs/wiki/User Guide/Pluggable-Components.md

 * Specific resource, such as {@link Resource#DISK}.
 * Excluded racks -- i.e. racks for which brokers should not be added to or removed from
 * Total resource capacity required to add or remove

+## Broker Set Resolver
+The broker set resolver is the way for Cruise Control to get the broker set information for all the brokers.
+The default implementation is file based properties.
+Users can also have a customized implementation to retrieve the broker set to broker mapping from some other source.

+## Default Broker Set Assignment Policy
+The default broker set assignment policy handles the case where a broker id is not provided with any mapping to a broker set.
+There is a default NoOpDefaultBrokerSetAssignmentPolicy that can be used if there is no default mapping and any mismatch will result in fast failure.
+Users can have a customized implementation to provide a default treatment for unmapped brokers.